-Semiconductors at the heart of electronic and optoelectronic devices require high-purity materials and involve costly manufacturing processes.
-In contrast, emerging applications often require a combination of the electronic and optical properties of inorganic semiconductors and cost-efficient solution-based fabrication techniques suitable for industrial-scale manufacturing.
-In recent years, colloidal quantum dots (QDs) have become a versatile platform for integrating proven inorganic semiconductor materials into high-performance optoelectronic devices by using solution-based fabrication methods at ambient conditions instead of costly, ultra-high-vacuum, high-temperature device manufacturing processes.
+Semiconductors, at the heart of electronic and optoelectronic devices, necessitate high-purity materials and expensive manufacturing processes.
+On the other hand, emerging applications frequently require a combination of the electronic and optical properties of inorganic semiconductors and cost-effective solution-based fabrication techniques suitable for industrial-scale manufacturing.
+Colloidal quantum dots (QDs) have emerged as a versatile platform for integrating proven inorganic semiconductor materials into high-performance optoelectronic devices via solution-based fabrication methods at ambient temperatures rather than costly, ultra-high-vacuum, high-temperature device manufacturing processes in recent years.

-In the future, colloidal quantum dots could enable conceptionally new photoconversion strategies arising from the unique physical properties of the quantum-confined colloidal nanomaterials.
-For example, the process of charge carrier multiplication in QDs can generate multiple electron-hole pairs from a single absorbed photon.
+Colloidal quantum dots may enable conceptually new photoconversion strategies in the future due to the quantum-confined colloidal nanomaterials’ unique physical properties.
+In QDs, for example, charge carrier multiplication can produce multiple electron-hole pairs from a single absorbed photon.